mraccola/nls-bard/README.md

 * __password__ is the BARD password
 * __date__ is the, optional, date to use to filter the results Example: 2-17-2012

-An alternative on Unix/Linux is to use the getBook.sh bash script.
+An alternative on Unix/Linux is to use the getBooks.sh bash script.
 This script will prompt for the 4 parameters and then call the GetBooks.groovy script.

 Outcome